 \section{A randomized construction of $n$-queens configurations}

-In this section we formally introduce the algorithm we use to construct $n$-queens configurations.
-As mentioned in the introduction, the we begin by using a random greedy algorithm to construct a partial \textit{toroidal} $n$-queens configuration.
+In this section we formally define the algorithm we use to construct $n$-queens configurations.
+As mentioned in the introduction, we begin by using a random greedy algorithm to construct a partial \textit{toroidal} $n$-queens configuration.

 Fix (a sufficiently large) $n \in \N$, and set

 For technical reasons, if the algorithm aborts at time $t$, then for every $t < s \leq T$ we set $Q(s) = Q(t)$.